tanveer-kader/smart-controller/README.md

 ## Objective of the Work
 - To develop a system that can be controlled over the internet.
 - To analyze the performance of the system.
+## Methodology
+## Contribution to the Industry and Society
+It’s importance only can be understand when we try it and start getting the benefits from it.
+A lot of benefit it offers.
+Some are listed below:
+- It reduces the work pressure.
+- It is easy to control.
+- It gives comfort.
+- Can be controlled from anywhere.
+- More secure and safe.
+- Keep track what’s going on your machines.
+More benefits will come when we will start implementing on our world machines.
 ## Tools
 Arduino WeMos D1 R1, Relay module, Blynk android app, Motors, Lights etc.